Catherine, Princess of Wales: Within the United Kingdom

-Middleton made her first public appearance with Prince William following their engagement announcement in November 2010 at a fundraiser organised by the Teenage Cancer Trust in December.
-She made her first official public appearance in February 2011 when the couple attended a lifeboat-naming ceremony in Trearddur.
-In March 2011, the couple toured Belfast.
+Middleton made her first public appearance with William following their engagement announcement in November 2010 at a fundraiser organised by the Teenage Cancer Trust in December.
+She made her first official public appearance in February 2011, when the couple attended a lifeboat-naming ceremony in Trearddur.
+The following month, they undertook a visit to Belfast.

-Catherine's first official engagement after her wedding came in May that year when she and William met U.S. president Barack Obama and his wife, Michelle, at Buckingham Palace.
-Reporters noted that warm words had been exchanged between the two families.
-In October 2011, she undertook her first solo engagement at a reception for In Kind Direct, hosted at Clarence House, stepping in for Prince Charles.
-In March 2012, Catherine gave her first public speech at the opening of a children's hospice opened by her patronage, East Anglia's Children's Hospices.
-She and William were announced as ambassadors for the 2012 Summer Olympics in London.
-As part of her role, Catherine attended numerous sporting events throughout the games.
-She and William also attended celebrations of Queen Elizabeth II's Diamond Jubilee throughout 2012 including the Thames Diamond Jubilee Pageant in July.
+Catherine's first official engagement after her wedding came in May that year, when she and William met US president Barack Obama and First Lady Michelle Obama at Buckingham Palace.
+Reporters noted the warm exchanges between the two families.
+In October, she carried out her first solo engagement at a reception for In Kind Direct at Clarence House, standing in for the then Prince Charles.
+In March 2012, she gave her first public speech at the opening of a children's hospice supported by her patronage, East Anglia's Children's Hospices.
+She and William were announced as ambassadors for the 2012 Summer Olympics in London, attending numerous sporting events throughout the Games.
+They also took part in celebrations marking Queen Elizabeth II's Diamond Jubilee, including the Thames Diamond Jubilee Pageant in July.

-In February 2019, alongside William, she undertook a two-day visit of Northern Ireland, visiting Belfast, Fermanagh, and Ballymena.
-The purpose of the visit was to celebrate the country's youth and acknowledge the progress made in overcoming the region's divisions over the past twenty years.
-In June of the same year, Catherine took the royal first salute, typically received by the Queen, at the Beating Retreat military pageant.
+In February 2019, Catherine and William undertook a two‑day visit to Northern Ireland, visiting Belfast, Fermanagh, and Ballymena.
+The visit highlighted the region's young people and acknowledged progress made in overcoming long‑standing divisions.
+In June, Catherine took the royal first salute at the Beating Retreat military pageant, a role traditionally performed by the Queen.

-In October 2020, she and William met President Volodymyr Zelenskyy of Ukraine and his wife, Olena Zelenska, at Buckingham Palace, the first royal engagement there since the start of the COVID-19 pandemic.
-The meeting was well received, with Zelensky later thanking the couple for their support for Ukraine and its people.
-In December, the couple embarked on a three-day tour of England, Scotland, and Wales via the British Royal Train to honour the work of individuals and organisations nationwide.
-Boris Johnson expressed his support for the initiative, while First Minister of Scotland Nicola Sturgeon criticised the tour, citing travel restrictions; UK, Scottish and Welsh governments were consulted before planning the tour.
+In October 2020, she and William met President Volodymyr Zelenskyy of Ukraine and his First Lady Olena Zelenska at Buckingham Palace, marking the first royal engagement there since the start of the COVID‑19 pandemic.
+Zelenskyy later expressed his appreciation for the couple's support for Ukraine and its people.
+In December, they embarked on a three‑day tour of England, Scotland, and Wales aboard the British Royal Train to recognise the work of individuals and organisations during the pandemic.
+The initiative received mixed political responses: Boris Johnson expressed support, while Scotland's First Minister Nicola Sturgeon criticised the tour in light of travel restrictions; all three devolved governments had been consulted during the planning.

 Catherine and William attended the G7 summit for the first time in June 2021 in Cornwall.
-She also met Jill Biden for the first time, marked by a warm welcome, as they toured Connor Downs Academy engaging with students and discussing early education initiatives in a roundtable discussion.
+During the summit, Catherine met Jill Biden for the first time, and the pair visited Connor Downs Academy, where they spoke with students and took part in a roundtable discussion on early education.